jonmartinstorm/simulation-server-modbus-gateway/README.md

 # simulation-server-modbus-gateway
 A simulation server for a water tank with a modbus gateway for control

+- The server is written in rust by me
+- The gateway is written in python3 using pymodbus and is a heavily modified version of one of the pymodbus examples

 ## How to run
 ### Docker
 Install docker and docker-compose.